 The simple rule here is to sit on the left-hand side of the train, where you will get some impressive views out across the river to New Jersey on the other side, along with various bridges, lighthouses and other old buildings along the way.

 You can see how I got on during the second part of the journey from Albany to Montréal after the gallery.

 New York to Albany is roughly one third of the journey in terms of distance and about one quarter in elapsed time, so there was still a long way to go as we pulled out of Albany Station and headed north, immediately crossing over the Hudson.
-This was the first time that I’d been north of Albany (having previously caught the train from Albany to New York City the year before) so from this point on, everything was new to me.
+I’d previously caught the train from Albany to New York City the year before, but this was the first time that I’d been north of Albany (something I would repeat two years later on my epic train joureny from Portland to Portland) so from this point on, everything was new to me.

 From Albany, the train continues due north, following the line of the Hudson River, although no longer following the river itself.
 Instead it cuts through woods and hills as it makes its way to Fort Edward, where it leaves the Hudson for good.
 Shortly afterwards, it crosses over the watershed, south of which everything flows into New York Harbour and north of which everything drains into the Lawrence River Basin.